dmitryweiner/morse-tranciever/README.md

 - **Transmit** — two key types, switchable:
   - *Straight* — one big brass key (button or Space bar): short press is a dot, long press is a dash, exactly like a classic straight key.
-  - *Paddle* — dash and dot buttons (or ←/→): element length is generated automatically at the set WPM, holding a paddle repeats the element, holding both alternates them (iambic squeeze), and a tap during the inter-element gap is remembered — like a real electronic keyer.
+  - *Paddle* — dash and dot buttons (keyboard: ←/→ or `-`/`.`): element
+    length is generated automatically at the set WPM, holding a paddle repeats the element,
+    holding both alternates them (iambic squeeze), and a tap during the inter-element gap is remembered — like a real electronic keyer.